dji-sdk/Onboard-SDK-Doc/source/introduction/index.md

 On the other hand, there is no need to encrypt data, when developers use a serial cable to connect OES and autopilot.
 In this case, just set 'ENC' to '0'.

+> Note: By default, encryption is turned OFF in the SDK.
+Enable it by going to DJI_Config.h and uncommenting the USE_ENCRYPT macro.

 ---

 ## CMD Set & CMD ID